 - Between each movement, be as empathetic as possible in how you say “no”.
 Get them in your shoes — tell them about how it makes you feel, and how much you think the product is really worth.
 Never dismiss their counter-offers emotionally.

 - On the final offer, don’t give them a round number like $5,000.
-Change the last few digits to something seemingly final, like $5,032.
+Change the last few digits to something seemingly concrete, like $5,032.
 This helps imply that you’re at your limit.

 - If they don’t budge, try throwing in a non-monetary item alongside your final offer to imply that you’ve maximized your budget.
 Ideally this would be something they’ve expressed interest in during the negotiation process that you don’t really care about, but it's up to you.